vicfuen02/Order-Manager-Hexagonal-Architecture/README.md

 # Simple Order Manager Service

-A hands-on way to dive into the Spring Boot Framework by building a basic Order Manager from scratch.
+A hands-on way to dive into the Spring Boot Framework by building a basic Order Manager from scratch following proper git flow.

 This service allows to create and retrieve orders while simulating real-world backend scenarios such as async processing, cache management, secured endpoints, form-based login, and clean architectural design.
 It also showcases best practices and pattern designs like Factory, Strategy or Observer.